farnazmnz/Elevator/README.md

 # Elevator
-simulation a part of the operation of an elevator with the  32ATMega microcontroller
+simulation a part of the operation of an elevator with the  32ATMega microcontroller in Proteus

 there are four keys :